jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 By the end of the trip, as with every climbing trip, I wanted to stay longer and keep climbing.

+Would I recommend this trip to others?
+Yes.
 Would I go back?
-Maybe.
-There is so much more to climb here and having some experience in the area would make the trip go smoother.
-There is so much climbing in El Chorro that a future trip could be quite different from this one.
-There is so much climbing in Spain though; I'm unsure if I'd rather explore new areas.
+Probably.
+There is so much more to climb and having some experience in the area would make the trip go smoother.
+The abundance of climbing in Spain is the primary factor in my hesitation to go back; would it be better to explore a new area?